Coronavirus update: Illinois reports record daily spike in COVID-19 cases; Chicago protesters rally on 1st day of modified stay-at-home order

 "We're here to send a message to Governor Pritzker that if we don't want to wear a mask we don't have to!"
 Former Cook County Commissioner Tony Peraica said.

-The protesters are also calling on the governor to reopen the state more quickly.
+The protesters called on the governor to reopen the state more quickly.

 RAW VIDEO: Stay-at-home order protest in downtown Chicago

-"They have a right to free speech that I will defend to my death, even when they are wrong," Gov. Pritzker said of the demonstrations.
+"They're exercising their right to free speech, and I'll defend to the death their right to exercise that right, even when they're wrong," Gov. Pritzker said of the demonstrations.

 "The governor has gone beyond his legal authority to order the citizens of the state to do anything," said Ben Bierly, a Republican candidate for Senate.
 "He only had 30 days; we've gone beyond that."